Blair1233/Class24/1-Lesson-Plans/03-Terminal-and-Bash/3/StudentGuide.md

 - Pipes take the output from the command on the left and apply it to the new command on the right.

 ### 02. Activity: Warm-Up Activity

 - [Activity File: Warm-Up Activity](Activities/02_warmup/unsolved/readme.md)

 - [Directories/Files: Warm-Up Activity](Resources/warmup.zip)

 - [Solution Guide: Warm-Up Activity](Activities/02_warmup/solved/readme.md)

+**EDITOR: Should the solved file not be placed under a new heading called "Activity Review: Warm-Up Activity"?**

 ### 03. Introduction to Text Processing